-Dopamine is a simple to use audio player for Windows 7, 8.x or 10.
-It’s easy to manage large music collections and it can play wav, mp3, ogg vorbis, flac, wma, ape, opus and m4a/aac files.
-It also has options for a light or dark theme, or your default Windows colour.
+7, 8.x or 10.
+It’s easy to manage extensive music collections, and it can play Wav, mp3, Ogg Vorbis, FLAC, WMA, Ape, Opus, and M4a/AAC files.
+It also has options for a light or dark theme or your default Windows color.

 foobar2000 is an advanced audio player for PCs.
 The minimal UI might not be for everyone, but many audiophiles swear by it and nothing else.
 If you’re only about the audio, then look no further.

-VLC media player
+5. VLC media player

-Windows Media Player
+7. Windows Media Player

-MusicBee is a simple audio player for finding, organizing and playing music files on your PC.
+MusicBee is a simple audio player for finding, organizing, and playing music files on your PC.
 Be sure to try out different skins and spend some time tuning the UI to your needs.

-ACG Media Player
+10. ACG Media Player

 Download: ACG Media Player (Windows Store) (Free, paid upgrade available)

-Some audiophiles swear by foobar2000 and nothing else.
-But with an emphasis on audio and less on looks, its minimalistic UI is not for everyone.
+Nowadays, on the PC, AIMP remains a favorite.
+It has tons of features and customization options, and some cool skins from the community.
+Some audiophiles swear by foobar2000 and nothing else, but with an emphasis on audio and less on looks, its minimalistic UI is not for everyone.